GOkwori/Toons-Quiz/README.md

 ### Features

-The CN Toons Quiz Game is designed with the following features to create an engaging, informative, and user-friendly experience for all types of players: ########
+The Toons Quiz Game is designed with the following features to create an engaging, informative, and user-friendly experience for all types of players: ########

 ### Accessibility